XinjianOUYANG/Pole_Projet_DDSP/README.md

 * [showing_models_local](https://github.com/XinjianOUYANG/Pole_Projet_DDSP/blob/7568f3114fca4b9c59558036f09a01a27b756d39/showing_models_local.ipynb): Loading a trained DDSP model in local environment.(Recommended, and we have to set the paths of model file and audio file manually)

-* [timbre_transform.ipynb](https://github.com/XinjianOUYANG/Pole_Projet_DDSP/blob/c3b213e64ba9fbbdf3cf16d0467e2896124bbdb7/timbre_transfer.ipynb): Using pretrained DDSP models to transform the timbre of an audio
+* [timbre_transform.ipynb](https://github.com/XinjianOUYANG/Pole_Projet_DDSP/blob/c3b213e64ba9fbbdf3cf16d0467e2896124bbdb7/timbre_transfer.ipynb): Using pretrained DDSP models to transform the timbre of an audio in Google Colab